Bike

-I’ve been a dirt biking enthusiast for years, and I can tell you that there’s nothing quite like hitting the trails on a powerful dirt bike.
+I’ve had a passion for dirt biking for many years, and I must say, there’s something uniquely thrilling about tearing up the trails on a robust dirt bike.

 But what exactly is a dirt bike, and why are they so popular?